Lewis Milestone: 1932–1936

-Milestone attempted to make a film about the Russian Revolution (working title: Red Square) based on Stalinist Ilya Ehrenburg's work The Life and Death of Nikolai Kourbov (1923), and an adaptation of H. G. Wells's The Shape of Things to Come (1933) proposed by Alexander Korda, but neither project materialized.
-In lieu of these unrealized films, Milestone directed "a string of three insignificant studio pieces" from 1934 to 1936.
+Milestone attempted to make a film about the Russian Revolution (working title: Red Square) based on Stalinist Ilya Ehrenburg's work The Life and Death of Nikolai Kourbov (1923), and an adaptation of H. G. Wells's The Shape of Things to Come proposed by Alexander Korda, but neither project materialized.
+Instead of these unrealized films, Milestone directed "a string of three insignificant studio pieces" from 1934 to 1936.

 Milestone accepted a lucrative deal to direct a film starring John Gilbert and left United Artists for Harry Cohn's Columbia Pictures.
-The Captain Hates the Sea (1934) is a spoof of the 1932 movie Grand Hotel, which stars Greta Garbo, Joan Crawford and John Barrymore.
+The Captain Hates the Sea is a spoof of the 1932 movie Grand Hotel, which stars Greta Garbo, Joan Crawford, and John Barrymore.
 Milestone's largely improvised film stars an ensemble of Columbia's character actors, among them Victor McLaglen and The Three Stooges.
 Joseph Millichap described The Captain Hates the Sea as "a very uneven, disconnected, rambling piece".
-Cost overruns on The Captain Hates the Sea, which were complicated by heavy drinking by the cast members—soured relations between Milestone and Cohen.
+Cost overruns on The Captain Hates the Sea, which were complicated by the cast members' heavy drinking, soured relations between Milestone and Cohen.
 The movie is notable as the final film of Gilbert's career.

-Milestone's next two films for Paramount Paris in Spring (1935) and Anything Goes (1936), are his only musicals of his career, but are relatively undistinguished in their execution.
+Milestone's next two films for Paramount Paris in Spring and Anything Goes are the only musicals of his career, but are relatively undistinguished in their execution.
 Milestone described them as "insignificant".
-Milestone was assigned Paris in Spring, a romantic musical farce.
-Leading man Tullio Carminati had just completed the operetta-like One Night of Love (1934) with Grace Moore at Columbia Studios.
+Milestone was assigned to Paris in Spring, a romantic musical farce.
+Leading man Tullio Carminati had just completed the operetta-like One Night of Love with Grace Moore at Columbia Studios.
 Paramount paired Mary Ellis with Carminati, and it was Milestone's task to direct a film to rival Columbia's success.
 Aside from a credible replica of Paris created by art directors Hans Dreier and Ernst Fegté, Milestone's directing failed to overcome "the essential flatness of the tale".
 Anything Goes, a musical starring Bing Crosby and Ethel Merman, and adapted from Cole Porter's 1934 Broadway musical, includes some enduring songs, including "I Get a Kick Out of You", "You're the Top", and the title song.
-According to Canham, Milestone's directing is conscientious but he showed little enthusiasm for the genre.
+According to Canham, Milestone's directing is conscientious, but he showed little enthusiasm for the genre.